Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 `EventHubConsumerClient`, allowing `EventHubConsumerClient` to be the single point of entry for receiving of any type (from single partition, all partitions, or with load balancing and checkpointing features) within Event Hubs.

 V5 has both sync and async APIs.
-Sync API is under package `azure.eventhub` whereas async API is under package azure.eventhub.aio.
+Sync API is under package `azure.eventhub` whereas async API is under package `azure.eventhub.aio`.
 They have the same class names under the two packages.
 For instance, class `EventHubConsumerClient` with sync API under package `azure.eventhub` has its async counterpart under package `auzre.eventhub.aio`.
 The code samples in this migration guide use async APIs.